 The sides exchanged views on how to get out of the impasse the process of starting negotiations on the establishment of a zone free of WMD and their means of delivery in the Middle East.

 During our bilateral meeting, the state of relations between Russia and Egypt in the political, trade-economic, investment and humanitarian spheres was discussed.
-We agreed on the priority areas that were discussed today during the meeting with Egyptian President A. Sisi, the implementation of which will bring our relations to a qualitatively new strategic level.
+We agreed on the priority areas that were discussed today during the meeting with Egyptian President A. Sisi, the implementation of which will allow us to bring our relations to a qualitatively new strategic level.
 In particular, it is about projects that are designed to give a powerful impetus to the technological development of Egypt.
 I mean, the construction of the first nuclear power plant, the creation of a Russian industrial zone on the territory of Egypt.
-Their implementation will create additional jobs, will allow the formation of entire sectors of the economy of Egypt, and will also prepare new highly skilled personnel.
-All these issues and many others will be considered at the next meeting of the joint Russian-Egyptian Intergovernmental Commission on Trade and Economic Cooperation, which will be held this fall.
+Their implementation will create additional jobs, will allow to form entire branches of the economy of Egypt, and also will allow to prepare new highly skilled personnel.
+All these issues and many others will be considered at the next meeting of the joint Russian-Egyptian Intergovernmental Commission on Trade and Economic Cooperation to be held this fall.

 We also agreed to continue to advance on the issue of starting negotiations between Egypt and the Eurasian Economic Union on the establishment of a free trade zone.